Digital-Identity-Labs/indiid-policies/cookie_policy.md

 ### Showing Fewer Irritating Messages

-EU law requires us to show you a message telling you that Indiid.net uses cookies.
-To avoid showing you this message every time you view a page we use another cookie.
+An EU law _requires_ us to show you a message telling you that Indiid.net uses cookies.
+To avoid showing you this message every time you view a page, we use another cookie.

+These cookies can be removed or blocked but you'll have to read various irritating messages on every page.

 <table>
   <tr>